 According to Canada Mortgage and Housing Corporation (CMHC), Ontario will need 1.5 million new homes in the next decade to match the demand for new housing.
 Supporting the growth and standardization of affordable and rental housing is crucial.
 Having walkable neighbourhoods as part of sustainable urban design yields social, ecological, and economic benefits.
-James Burton from Percy Ellis believes in their comprehensive approach to design-build and smart growth principles.
-The Toronto-based company develops, builds, and manages purpose-built rentals throughout the Greater Toronto Area.
+James Burton of Percy Ellis believes in their comprehensive approach to design-build and smart growth principles.
+The Toronto-based company develops, builds, and manages purpose-built rentals throughout the GTA.
 Burton joins us to discuss their current and upcoming projects, their responsible approach to new urbanism, and why improving the tenant experience is at the top of the priority list.

 Q: How do you determine where to build, and what’s the most important thing you look for when you approach a new project?

+A: There was a relationship between land value and rental rates that was positive in the older neighbourhoods throughout Toronto.
+Land value hadn’t peaked like it did in the more downtown Toronto neighbourhoods where rents were high.
+We realized very early on that the key is developing walkable communities.
 For us to be sustainable for the future, we must begin to rethink neighbourhoods and communities in order to promote walkability.
 Having said that, Percy Ellis started building in established Toronto neighbourhoods like Leslieville, Riverside, Corktown, Junction, Dovercourt Village, and Davenport.
-These were smaller communities that were energetic, community-conscious, and convenient to Toronto’s downtown and entertainment districts.
+These were smaller communities that were energetic, community-focused and convenient to Toronto’s downtown and entertainment districts.

 Building Partners